 Not particularly helpful.
 Let's try to narrow the field a bit with some popular fan theories.

 Theory #1.
 Canada The Mutant X series is filmed in Canada with an abundantly Canadian cast and crew, therefore there are Canadian references, locations, and accents scattered intermittently throughout the show.
-However, Adam specifies in the first episode that Genomex is a branch of U.S. intelligence, and the cars of the second and third seasons have United States plates.
-In "Reawakening," the team flies the Helix from Sanctuary to meet Dr. Louise Koby's ship on an ice fissure just off Canada's Palmer Island.
-Unless Shalimar's just being melodramatic when she complains that this trip is "halfway around the world," it seems less likely that Sanctuary is also located in Canada.
+However, Adam specifies in the first episode that Genomex is a branch of U.S. intelligence, and the cars of the second and third seasons have United States license plates.
+In the season 2 episode "Reawakening," the Mutant X team flies the Double Helix from Sanctuary to meet Dr. Louise Koby's ship on an ice fissure just off Canada's Palmer Island.
+Unless Shalimar Fox is just being melodramatic when she complains that this trip is "halfway around the world," it seems less likely that Sanctuary is also located in Canada.

 Theory #2.
-Florida In "Crossroads of the Soul," Brennan tries to call Sanctuary from a telephone in New Hope, getting as far as 754-245- before the operator cuts him off.
+Florida In the season two episode "Crossroads of the Soul," Brennan Mulwray tries to call Sanctuary from a telephone in New Hope, getting as far as 754-245- before the operator cuts him off.
 754 is an area code in Florida.
-Since there is snow on the ground in "Inferno" and "Reality Check," it is unlikely (though not impossible) that Sanctuary is that far south.
-Some fans have also pointed out that in "Once Around," when the team is searching for Vic Collaruso, Emma states that Vic "has a brother in Florida."
+Since there is snow on the ground in the season two episodes "Inferno" and "Reality Check," it is unlikely (though not impossible) that Sanctuary is that far south.
+Some fans have also pointed out that in season 2's "Once Around," when the team is searching for witness Vic Collaruso, Emma DeLauro states that Vic "has a brother in Florida."
 If Sanctuary was indeed located in Florida, she might have been more likely to say, "Vic has a brother around here."

 Season One Season one's sets were designed by Rocco Matteo.
 For more images, check out his official site, MX French Fan Team's floorplans, Youfie's awesome 3-D rendition and my Mutant X Virtual Tour.